Microsoft/go/eng/doc/fips/README.md

 > This is because Windows FIPS mode is not a per-process setting, and changing it may require elevated permissions.
 We expect that adding a feature that attempts to change the Windows policy would have unintended consequences.

 For testing purposes, Windows FIPS policy can be enabled via the registry key `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FipsAlgorithmPolicy`, dword value `Enabled` set to `1`.

+### macOS FIPS mode (CommonCrypto/CryptoKit)

+CommonCrypo/CrytoKit is FIPS compliant by default.
+This means that regardless of which mode you set `GOFIPS` to, the cryptographic functions will always be FIPS-enabled.

 ## Usage: Extra configuration options